Knowing Is Half the Battle: Stopping the Autism Stigma after Sandy Hook

 When the Sandy Hook Elementary School shooting shocked and devastated the nation on December 14, 2012, people everywhere struggled to understand why the tragedy occurred.
 What possible reason would there be for a 20-year-old man to burst into an elementary school armed with semi-automatic weapons and kill 26 innocent people, 20 of them children between the ages of six and seven?

 Though our nation’s focus after the tragic shooting at Sandy Hook Elementary School in Newtown, Connecticut, should have been on supporting the grieving families, the unsubstantiated media reports alleging that the shooter had Asperger’s syndrome created the potential for damaging stigma toward everyone with an Autism Spectrum Disorder.
-Photo Credit: Wikimedia Commons.
+Photo Credit: Bbjeter, Wikimedia Commons (Creative Commons license).

 In the haste to find an easy answer for a tragic and complicated problem, many news sources jumped the proverbial gun.
 They blamed the tragedy on an often misunderstood pervasive developmental condition, and they did so in a way that is not only misleading, but potentially dangerous to the nearly 2,000,000 Americans with Autism Spectrum Disorders.

 In the last couple of decades, the rates of Autism Spectrum Disorder diagnoses have sharply increased, even more so than the rates of many other disorders and disabilities.
 It’s important to note that Autism Spectrum Disorders are not mental illnesses, but instead fall under the category of developmental disorders, as do attention deficit disorder (ADD) and attention deficit hyperactivity disorder (ADHD).
-Photo Credit: Wikimedia Commons.
+Photo Credit: Wikimedia Commons (public domain).

 As someone whose family has been personally touched by autism – a relative of mine has been diagnosed with Asperger’s syndrome, the same developmental disorder that allegedly affected the Sandy Hook shooter, according to news media – it didn’t take long for me to realize the consequences of these claims.
 The simple mention of the disorder in this context in early reports (such as The Atlantic Wire’s aptly-titled article “What We Think We Know About the Apparent Newtown Shooter”) could jeopardize the hard-won progress of advocacy groups and leave autistic individuals, like my loved one, facing bullying, exclusion, and social prejudice.
 In the days following the shooting and subsequent blame, I quickly learned that other families with a link to autism shared my fear that the terrible actions of a single disturbed young man – who may or may not have actually been diagnosed with an Autism Spectrum Disorder – could impact everyone with the disorder.